tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:0px'></div>

-Followers start at 1st-level and have the statistics of a Sidekick, detailed in [Tasha's Cauldron of Everything](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#Sidekicks).
+Followers start at 1st-level and have the statistics of a sidekick, detailed in [Tasha's Cauldron of Everything](https://www.dndbeyond.com/sources/tcoe/dungeon-masters-tools#Sidekicks).

 <div class='descriptive'>